 The Town Board shall appoint one of the Planning Board members as Chairperson, to preside at all meetings and hearings and to fulfill the authorized duties of that office.
 The Chairperson shall annually appoint one of the Planning Board members as Vice Chairperson.
 In the absence of the Chairperson, the Vice Chairperson shall act as Chairperson and shall have all the powers of the Chairperson.
 The Vice Chairperson shall have such other powers and duties as may, from time to time, be provided by the rules of the Board.
-All meetings of the Planning Board may determine.
+All meetings of the Planning Board shall be held at the call of the chairperson and at such other times as such Board may determine.
 The chairperson, or acting chairperson, may administer oaths to applicants, witnesses, or others appearing before the Board and may compel the attendance of witnesses.